Chargebackhit API Reference

 Enum: "reversed" "previously-reversed" "decline" "reverse-error" "not-found" … 3 more

-Standard required response codes.
+Standard response codes.

 object